magic-akari/lrc-maker/README.md

 ## How to use

 open [lrc-maker](https://lrc-maker.github.io) to start.
 You can add the link to browser bookmark.
 It is easy to use.
-Darg and drop the file in the page to load audio file.
+Darg and drop the file in the page to load an audio file.
-Use arrow key and space key to insert the timestamp.
+Use the arrow key and space key to insert the timestamp.

-## Hot keys
+## Hotkeys

 |                                key                                |         function         |
 | :---------------------------------------------------------------: | :----------------------: |